pinout-xyz/Pinout.xyz/src/tr/translate/iface-1wire.md

 sudo dtoverlay w1-gpio gpiopin=27 pullup=0 # header pin 13
 ```

-once any of the steps above have been performed, and discovery is complete you can list the devices that your Raspberry Pi has discovered via all 1-Wire busses (by default BCM4), like so:
+once any of the steps above have been performed, and discovery is complete you can list the devices that your Raspberry Pi has discovered via all 1-Wire buses (by default BCM4), like so:

 ```
 ls /sys/bus/w1/devices/